Referral Leakage: Do You Know Your Drivers & Barriers to Growth?

 What process improvements are service line leaders working on?

 While liaisons are mostly reactive when it comes to gaps in the referral process, it can be helpful to understand what improvement projects are currently underway within your organization.
 Ask your service line leaders what process improvement or ‘LEAN’ projects they are currently working on and how they are going.
-This can not only help you be aware of potential hot topics in the field, but also be able to positively address that you are already aware and actively working on the issue.
+This helps you stay informed on hot topics and shows you’re already addressing them.

 Are you getting ahead of payer changes?

-Did you lose you a key provider to the competition?
+Did you lose a key provider to the competition?

 When this happens, physician liaisons can play a prominent role in preventing the leakage of potential patients.
 Use data to understand key players in the field tied to the departing provider and educate them on alternative resources within the network.